michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 100

-1. A Psalm of praise.Make a joyful noise unto the Lord, all ye lands.praise: or, thanksgivingall…: Heb. all the earth
+1. A Psalm of praise.Make a joyful noise unto the Lord, all ye lands.

 2. Serve the Lord with gladness: come before his presence with singing.

-3. Know ye that the Lord he is God: it is he that hath made us, and not we ourselves; we are his people, and the sheep of his pasture.and not…: or, and his we are
+3. Know ye that the Lord he is God: it is he that hath made us, and not we ourselves; we are his people, and the sheep of his pasture.

 4. Enter into his gates with thanksgiving, and into his courts with praise: be thankful unto him, and bless his name.

-5. For the Lord is good; his mercy is everlasting; and his truth endureth to all generations.to all…: Heb. to generation and generation
+5. For the Lord is good; his mercy is everlasting; and his truth endureth to all generations.

 ## Psalms 101